bcgov/pipeline-templates/README.md

 # Pipeline Templates

-This repo contains a catalog of pipeline code for each respective pipeline technology.
+This repo contains a catalog of pipeline templates to kickstart development among teams.

 ## Pipeline Tools